Pre-Conference Workshops

 Registration Information

-Registration for Conference Workshops will be available in October 2023 and remain open until January 25, 2024, or until capacity is reached.
+Registration for Pre-Conference Workshops (and the general WISE Conference) will be available the October prior to WISE and remain open until two weeks before, or until capacity is reached.
 Advanced registration is required.

-The Workshop registration fee includes lunch or dinner, as indicated on the schedule.
+The registration fee includes coffee/light snacks and lunch.
 Participants are responsible for their own lodging and transportation.

 Location